JaydenChuaComputer/Speed-Clicker/README.md

 ### 3. 📱 How to Test
 1. Download the Expo Go app on your iOS or Android device.
 2. Ensure your phone and computer are on the same Wi-Fi network.
-3. Scan the QR code generated in your frontend terminal.
+3. Scan the QR code generated in your frontend terminal to launch the game.